 As an Airbnb Experience host, you can set your own prices, terms and availability.
 Therefore, this can be a very flexible way to make money without having to own or get involved with properties at all!

 In addition to the above five ways to make money on Airbnb without owning property, there are also a couple of indirect money-making opportunities.
-If you’re not keen to get involved with the property or experience side of things on Airbnb, here are a couple of other ideas to consider:
+If you’re not too keen to become an Airbnb host yourself, here are a couple of other ideas to consider to make extra income:

-Cleaning and linen hire are the main jobs that serious hosts outsource.
-The pay rate of a cleaner can vary based on the property and area.
+Cleaning and linen hire are some of the main jobs that serious hosts outsource.
+The cleaning fees can vary based on the property and area.
 You can either set your own price per hour and per room, for example.
-You can also charge extra for providing supplies such as toilet paper.
+You can also charge extra for providing supplies such as toiletries or toilet paper.
+Airbnb cleaning service can be a great way to earn extra money but it can also be hard work.
+It’s worth remembering that when it comes to the short-term rental market, the cleanliness standards are often higher compared to regular residential cleans.

 Airbnb properties with unique and stylish interiors tend to get more bookings and therefore make more money.
 However, many hosts don’t have much money to spend on quality furniture and decorative details in the beginning.
 This is where you can step in by providing furniture hire with a monthly fee.